 In this guide, we'll go farther and deeper than Shopify's own documentation.
 We're going to build up a basic Shopify application that will connect your users' stores and sign them up for a monthly subscription to your app.
 Then, we're going to use that basic app as the basis for three more advanced Shopify apps.

-The Shopify Development Handbook PDF, with four sample app projects.
+The Shopify Development Handbook PDF, with five sample app projects.